TrueBitFoundation/python-offchain/Contributions.md

 * PEP-8: use it.
 In case a PEP-8 guideline is irrational in a certain case, use your judgement.<br/>
 * Your pull request must be accompanied by a test file.
 Your test file must be able to run on its own and by another python module.
 Inherit from `Void_Spwner`.
 Your test script should not break the regression test script.<br/>
 * Python 2 compatibility is not a requirement.<br/>
+* Don't forget to add your name to `CONTRIBUTERS.txt`.
+The list is kept in a chronological order.<br/>